peesock/overlay.sh/README.md

         ├── name
         └── tree/
 ```
-The Index/name files are exclusive to "by-cwd" paths, containing the cwd they were created from.
+Index/name files are exclusive to "by-cwd" paths, containing the cwd they were created from.

-The Index/tree directories are covered later.
+Index/tree directories are covered later.

 If you want to run multiple overlay.sh instances at once from the same working directory, or use
-conflicting Index locations, you will have to set Storage somehow.
+conflicting Index locations, you will have to manually set Storage.

 ### Manually set Storage

-The -id flag lets you choose any name for a Storage to be placed in `$Global/by-name`, offering an
+If you need a quick way to separate instances, the -id flag lets you choose a name for a Storage to
-easy way to segregate instances without manually making new folders.
+be placed in `$Global/by-name`.

-If you need to avoid potential collisions, need a different filesystem than the one offered in
+If you need to base an instance off of an actual path, need a different filesystem than the one
-$Global, or whatever else, you can set Storage directly with -storage.
+offered in Global, etc, you can set Storage directly with -storage.

 ```sh
 overlay.sh -id myStorage -place ./foo ./baz overlay.sh -storage ./myCoolStorage -place ./foo ./baz
 ```

-Global can also be changed, with either the `GLOBAL` environment variable or the -global flag, using
+You can also change Global with either the `GLOBAL` environment variable or the -global flag, using
 the same syntax as -storage.

-## The "tree"
+## The tree

 For convenience, debugging, transparency, and internal utility, every Storage has a "tree" directory
-that, when overlay.sh is active, mounts a tmpfs with 3 subdirs, "upper", "lower", and "overlay".
+that, when overlay.sh is active, mounts a tmpfs with 3 subdirs: Upper, Lower, and Overlay.

-Overlay contains a tree of all overlay mounted sink dirs.
+Overlay contains the tree of all overlay mounts, ie, sink dirs.

-Lower, representing OverlayFS's 'lowerdir' mount option, contains a tree of every sink dir path, but
+Lower (for OverlayFS's "lowerdir" option) contains the same tree as Overlay, but only holds the
-only holds the contents of its respective source dirs.
+contents of the overlay mounts' respective source (read-only) dirs.

-Upper, representing the 'upperdir' mount option, contains an exact copy of the Lower tree, but only
-holds the contents of its respective Index/data dirs.
+Upper (for OverlayFS's "upperdir" option) only holds the contents of the overlay mounts' respective
+Index/data (read-write) dirs.

-The Tree allows you to freely browse your mounts and compare the exact makeup of them, as separated
+The Tree allows you to easily browse your mounts and see what's happening under the hood via their
-by their read-only and read-write counterparts.
+read-only and read-write counterparts.

-## Root mode

-A quirk of OverlayFS and the Xattrs it uses to do its magic is that a lot of useful features are
-locked behind real, genuine, root namespace, root user access.

-Running in normal user mode means, among other things, that moving directories inside an overlay
-that come from the source dir will not actually move them — it will *copy* them.

-That means if you want to use OverlayFS to rename a large root-owned directory like /usr to /usr2 in
-your personal chroot experiment, it will copy everything inside /usr to achieve it.

-Instead, either use bind mounts to rename things or run overlay.sh as superuser with the -su flag.

-## Usage

 ## Examples